Page last updated: 2:12PM Saturday March 07, 2015

 Inshore waters from Waitarere to Pukerua Bay and out to Kapiti Island.

-GALE warnings for COOK and STEPHENS
+STORM warnings for COOK and STEPHENS